gentoo-mirror/SarahMiaOverlay/README.md

 3) If there is an applet/software/theme you want let me know with a link and I will see if I can add it in the overlay for you.

-## Todo:
+### Todo:

 - Look into the source of budgie-brightness-control-applet to see why it won't work.
 Sliders are gone.
 Ebuild isn't in the public overlay atm.
 Existing issue for this bug does exist.. (not a big fan personally of the brighness control in budgie-extras currently)
 - Make a separate document for further tweaks of budgie-desktop if wanted. (e.g. not showing nm-applet tray icon if using the network applet from budgie-extras)
 - Look into specific budgie themes maybe
-- Change budgie-extras-1.2.0 from git to regular source, but need to alter a bit more due to subprojects with their own repo's
+- Maybe rename the overlay since it is no longer just a personal overlay